 - If filter range includes a locked cell - user is unable to use filter and should see error when attempting to apply filter

-- Filter Views will behave normally as tho all cells are unlocked
+- Filter Views will behave normally as though all cells are unlocked

 - Sorting a range that includes a locked cell